 The inflammatory process is of crucial importance for our defense against infections, but at the same time, if it becomes too strong, it can cause damage to our bodies as seen in e.g. rheumatic diseases.

-The inflammatory process can be seen as a double-edged sword, at the one hand effective as a weapon against infections but at the other hand dangerous for the person wielding the sword as the risk of harming oneself is high.
+The inflammatory process can be seen as a double-edged sword, on the one hand effective as a weapon against infections, but on the other hand dangerous for the person wielding the sword as the risk of harming oneself is high.
 It is therefore important that the inflammatory process is controlled/regulated very strictly so that, without causing damage to surrounding tissues, it is powerful enough to eliminate dangerous microbes and allow for a rapid healing/resolution process.

 Our research aims to, at the molecular level, increase the knowledge about the inflammatory process and the cells that participate in its regulation.
 The long-term goal is to enable the development of new drugs and treatment strategies for various types of diseases where the inflammatory reaction has gotten out of control.

-Increased understanding about how the inflammatory process is regulated, which our research will provide, is important not only for the future development of drugs and therapies against diseases caused by misdirected inflammatory reaction(s); in the long run we may also be able to understand why some people suffer from this type of diseases, and that knowledge can then possibly serve as a basis for disease prevention.
+Increased understanding about how the inflammatory process is regulated, which our research will provide, is important not only for the future development of drugs and therapies against diseases caused by misdirected inflammatory reaction(s); in the long run we may also be able to understand why some people suffer from these types of diseases, and that knowledge can then possibly serve as a basis for disease prevention.